torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 - "cgroup.clone_children" is removed.

 - /proc/cgroups is meaningless for v2.
-Use "cgroup.controllers" file
+Use "cgroup.controllers" or
-  at the root instead.
+  "cgroup.stat" files at the root instead.

 Issues with v1 and Rationales for v2